 Based on our team’s assessment, surgery can be undertaken in 1 or 2 stages:

 The Congenital Heart Surgery Division at Texas Children’s Heart Center performs an average of 30 tetralogy of Fallot repairs each year and our survival rate is nearly 99%.
-To learn more about our tetralogy of Fallot surgical outcomes, visit our Heart Center Outcomes website.
+Learn more about our tetralogy of Fallot surgical outcomes.